Climate indices computation package based on Xarray.

-xclim is a library of functions to compute climate indices from observations or model simulations.
-It is built using xarray and can benefit from the parallelization handling provided by dask.
-Its objective is to make it as simple as possible for users to compute indices from large climate datasets and for scientists to write new indices with very little boilerplate.
+xclim is built using xarray and can seamlessly benefit from the parallelization handling provided by dask.
+Its objective is to make it as simple as possible for users to perform typical climate services data treatment workflows.
+Leveraging xarray and dask, users can easily bias-adjust climate simulations over large spatial domains or compute indices from large climate datasets.

 For example, the following would compute monthly mean temperature from daily mean temperature: